 The Star of David is one of the most recognized symbols of Judaism.
 Here, you can make a simple Star of David decoration to hang in your home.
-This craft is perfect for children age 2 and older (though very young children will need assistance) and should take approximately 15 minutes to complete (excluding drying time).
+This craft is perfect for children age two and older (though very young children will need assistance) and should take approximately 15 minutes to complete (excluding drying time).

 - Six craft sticks

-- Blue, gold or silver glitter
+- Blue, gold, or silver glitter

 - Ribbon or yarn